huff-language/huff-docs/src/get-started/compiling/README.md

    61000f8061000d6000396000f36004356024350160005260206000f3
    ```

-You can find an in-depth explanation of this contract in the tutorial (TODO: LINK THE TUTORIAL).
+You can find an in-depth explanation of this contract in [The Basics](https://docs.huff.sh/tutorial/the-basics) tutorial.